ezzatelbadrawy/NodeJs-Master-Assignment2/README.md

 		}
 	Failure -> 400/403/404 {"Error": "<ERROR_DESCRIPTION>"}

-3. PUT: Update user data except the email address which used as user-ID.
+3. PUT: Update user data except the email address which used as user-ID\
-Required data: email and token
+Required data: email and token\
 Optional data: firstName, lastName, address, password (at least one must be specified)

 	Request:
 	Url: domain/users